MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

     }
 }
 ```

 > [!NOTE]
+> <!--Hysteresis Note-->The ImpactedPeripherals parameter of args only identifies those peripherals that were both impacted AND part of PeripheralsOfInterest.
+Other impacted peripherals that were not included in PeripheralsOfInterest will not be identified.

+> [!NOTE]
 > <!--Hysteresis Note-->Mitigation levels for peripherals have hysteresis.
 Once the level increases, it doesn't decrease until it releases.
 The release is an event with args.MitigationLevel set to PowerThermalMitigationLevel.NoUserImpact.